WDI-SEA/js-array-string-methods/readme.md

                   ];
 ```

-we need to combine them into one list and sort them.

 6.)
 I have a list of favorite foods below.
-If `Popcorn` is my favorite food and `Potato chips` my second favorite, then how would you find the rank of another food.
-Try `Pho`.
+If `Popcorn` is my favorite food and `Potato chips` my second favorite, then how would you find the rank of another food?
+Try finding the rank of `Pho`.

 ```js
 var foods = [